Amaan4421/YTunes/README.md

 # AudioPlayer is an Android application designed for following features:

-- Seamless Music Streaming: Stream music directly from YouTube with ease.
+- Seamless Music Streaming: Stream music directly from YouTube with ease thanks to integration with '[yt-dlp](https://github.com/yt-dlp/yt-dlp)'.
 - User-Friendly Interface: Enjoy a sleek and intuitive design for a smooth experience.
 - Playlist Management: Create and manage your playlists effortlessly.
 - Background Playback: Keep your music playing while you use other apps or lock your device.

+# Technical Information

+# yt-dlp
+AudioPlayer utilizes yt-dlp, a powerful and flexible fork of youtube-dl, for efficient YouTube video and audio extraction. yt-dlp enhances the app’s ability to fetch high-quality audio streams and manage various video formats, improving your overall streaming experience.

+# Chaquopy
+The app integrates Python code into the Java-based Android application using Chaquopy, version 15.0.0.
+Chaquopy is a plugin that enables Python and Java interoperability, making it easier to incorporate Python libraries and scripts into your Android project.
+This setup enhances the app’s functionality and provides a robust solution for complex processing tasks.

 # Features